yt-project/libyt/doc/libyt-api/yt_get_particlesptr.md

   - `long data_length`: length of `data_ptr`.
   - `void *data_ptr`: data pointer where you should write in particle data of this grid.

-> :warning: We should always write our particle attribute data in the same order, since we get attributes separately.
+> {octicon}`alert;1em;sd-text-danger;` We should always write our particle attribute data in the same order, since we get attributes separately.

 ## Example
 `par_io_get_par_attr` function gets particle type `io` attributes.
 This particle type has position at the center of the grid it belongs to with value grid level (int).